 - Sail along the Mediterranean coastline on an hour-long cruise for some breathtaking views.

 - For the remainder of the afternoon, relax on one of Nice’s pebble beaches.
+See these other amazing black sand beaches from around the world.

 - Visit the historic Place Massena and enjoy an authentic Nicoise dinner at a restaurant awarded with the Cuisine Nissarde label.